askonomm/dompa/README.md

 #### `ToHtml`

-Dompa comes with a built-in serializer to transform a node into a HTML string.
+Dompa comes with a built-in serializer to transform a node into an HTML string.

 Example use: